telota/bbaw-schoell/FONTLOG.md

 ## Licence

-This font is licensed under the terms of the Open Font Licence (OFL) 1.1.
+This font is licensed under the terms of the Open Font Licence (OFL) 1.1: © Berlin-Brandenburgische Akademie der Wissenschaften 2014-2018.
 For details and for included fonts and their licences, see OFL-1.1.txt in this repository.

 ## ChangeLog